 Backup scripts should be placed in the path /cpmdata/scripts.
 If the policy belongs to a CPM user other than the root user, scripts will be located in a subfolder named like the user (e.g. /cpmdata/scripts/cpm_user1).
 This path resides on the data volume of CPM, and will remain there even if you terminate the CPM server instance and wish to launch a new one.
 Backup scripts will remain on the data volume, together with all other configuration data.
 As cpmuser, you have read, write, and execute permissions in this folder.

-- All scripts have a base name (detailed for each script in the coming sections) and may have any addition after the base name (e.g. before_policy1_v11.5.bash).
+All scripts have a base name (detailed for each script in the coming sections) and may have any addition after the base name.
+The delimiter between the base part of the name and the file extension is a period (.).

 Warning: Having more than one script with the same base name can result in unexpected behavior.
 CPM does not guarantee which script it will run, and even to run the same script every backup.